New York City teen rescued from hotel goes missing again

 On Thursday, Sanchez once again went missing after leaving a Bronx Care Health Center at around 11:30 a.m.

-Police told WPIX she had been staying with foster parents before she disappeared.
+Police told WPIX she had been staying with her foster parents before she disappeared.

 After the first rescue, Sanchez was evaluated at a hospital.
-She also posted messages to Instagram alleging that she had a troubled childhood.
+She also posted messages on Instagram alleging that she had a troubled childhood.
 She also called out people she felt had neglected her.

 “Y’all be so fake, ya love me n wish me the best but in ma worse moments y’all was Neva there,” she wrote in one post.
 “I fought my battles alone.”